Genetic Fact Sheets for Parents

 Your baby’s primary doctor will work with a metabolic doctor and a dietician familiar with MMA+HCU to care for your child.

 It is not known how effective treatment is in preventing effects of MMA+HCU.
-However, prompt and ongoing treatment may lessen the chance for mental retardation, psychiatric disorders, and serious health problems.
+However, prompt and ongoing treatment may lessen the chance for intellectual disabilities, psychiatric disorders, and serious health problems.

 Most children need to be on a low-protein diet and drink a special medical formula.
 Many children are given injections of vitamin B12.
 It is important to start treatment as soon as you know your child has MMA+HCU.